pguardati/snowflake-etl-template/README.md

 # snowflake-etl-template
-Scripts to transfer and process data to snowflake.
+Scripts to transfer and process data in snowflake.

-# Setup snowflake
+## Configuration

+### Snowflake credentials
-Insert credentials `~/.snowsql/config`
+Add user credentials in `~/.snowsql/config`
-Copy configuration variables in `config/snowflake.config` with format:
+Copy credentials in `config/snowflake.config` with format:
 ```
 [SNOWFLAKE]
 user=..